Qumran: Qumran as fortress

 The overlooked early suggestion that Qumran was a fortress was given new life by the analysis of Pessach Bar-Adon.
 Using de Vaux's Period 1a findings, his own excavations at Ain el-Ghuweir 15 km south of Qumran, and Mazar's level 2 at 'En-Gedi, Bar-Adon argued, "these fortresses [belonged] to John Hyrcanus, who needed a strong, comprehensive defence system commanding vital water sources, agricultural fields, flocks, Jordan River crossings, the plains of Jericho and the caravan routes in the Judean desert.
 He turned the Qumran-Ain Feshka oasis, like the one at En-Gedi, into crown property and incorporated his tenants into his strategic plans."

 Norman Golb took up the notion that the Qumran settlement was established as a fortress and argued—against the prevailing views of the time—that not only was Qumran not established as a sectarian residence, but that there were no sectarians at the site at all.
 Like Rengstorf, he proposed that the Scrolls had been produced in Jerusalem, but unlike Rengstorf, Golb argues that the scrolls came from different libraries throughout Jerusalem and were hidden in the caves by Jews fleeing the Romans during a political uprising.

-In 2022, Dennis Mizzi pointed out that the water system at Qumran was constructed in two separate phases, and that the aqueduct was constructed during a later phase (Period Ib).
+In 2022, Dennis Mizzi pointed out that the water system at Qumran was constructed in two phases, with the aqueduct built in the later phase (Period Ib).
 In connection with this, he also points out that, during Period Ia, the Qumran tower had not yet been constructed.
-He also says that this is indicated in de Vaux’s original plan for Period Ia, although some other scholars disregarded this.
+He also says that this is indicated in de Vaux's original plan for Period Ia, although some other scholars disregarded this.
 According to Mizzi, “there was a stage when the settlement had no tower”, so this would cast doubt on the theory that from the beginning Qumran served as a fortress.

 Qumran as villa

 Robert Donceel and Pauline Donceel-Voûte focused their research on the small finds amongst de Vaux's unpublished materials from Qumran, including, but not limited to, glassware (55 newly catalogued items), stoneware (53 new items), metal wares, and coins.
 Contrary to the belief that the inhabitants of the site were poor monastics, Donceel and Donceel-Voûte suggest that the residents were actually wealthy traders, with connections to the upper class and wealthy in nearby Jerusalem.
-They ultimately suggest that Qumran was a villa rustica, or wealthy manor house that may have been a winter or year-round second home to some wealthy family from Jerusalem.
-(At the same conference as the Donceel's presentation, J. Magness reported that from what she saw of the pottery in the Rockefeller Museum that "there was very, very little in the way of fine wares".
+They ultimately suggest that Qumran was a villa rustica, or wealthy manor house, that may have been a winter or year-round second home for a wealthy family from Jerusalem.
+(At the same conference as Donceel's presentation, J. Magness reported that from what she saw of the pottery in the Rockefeller Museum, "there was very, very little in the way of fine wares".
 Eric Meyers, next, said "I concur; my visits also corroborate that.
 I see an affirmative nod from Professor Donceel-Voute."
 Rachel Bar-Nathan also notes, "[a]t Jericho, there is also a striking lack of luxury ware, with only a few painted shards in the whole repertoire.")